sameyr/LRC/Readme.md

         * Connect to the Raspberry Pi via SSH

    * Open your SSH client.
-   * Enter the SSH command using the static IP address of the Raspberry Pi:
+   * Enter the SSH command using the static IP address of the Raspberry Pi (For windows, install PuTTY and  simply go to command line and enter):

                 ssh username@192.168.1.100